 Priorities for Application Approval

-First priority will be given to qualifying applicants who received loan repayment assistance for the 2013-2014 academic year and have remaining program eligibility.
+First priority was given to qualifying applicants who received loan repayment assistance for the 2013-2014 academic year and have remaining program eligibility.

-All other applications will be ranked according to the following criteria, in order of priority:
+All other applications were ranked according to the following criteria, in order of priority:

 *Note: Title I designation is not a criterion for determining shortage campuses.